CrowdDotDev/crowd.dev/technical-docs/getsphere-deployment.md

 These pods and services for NGINX will run in the `ingress-nginx` namespace.

 We've customized some of that setup in `do-nginx.yaml`

+# Monitoring

+## Datadog
+Datadog monitoring is enabled through the [Datadog operator helm chart]() using the values file at `./scrips/deploy/kubernetes/datadog-values.yaml`

+To update or upgrade it, change the values as desired and run

+`helm upgrade datadog-agent -f datadog-values.yaml datadog/datadog`

+## Kube Prometheus Stack
+The [kube-prometheus-stack]() helm chart was automatically installed via DigitalOcean, but can also have the values tweaked in `./scripes/deploy/kubernetes/kube-prometheus-stack.yaml`

+### Prometheus
+To access Prometheus locally, run

+`kubectl port-forward svc/kube-prometheus-stack-prometheus 9090:9090 -n kube-prometheus-stack`

+and then go to http://localhost:9090

+### Grafana
+To access Grafana locally, run

+`kubectl port-forward svc/kube-prometheus-stack-grafana 3000:80 -n kube-prometheus-stack`

+and then go to http://localhost:3000

+The username is `admin` and the password is `prom-operator` or whatever is in the values file.